-Towing Vehicles: Towing one vehicle with another vehicle is strictly prohibited.
-Only vehicles designed to tow vehicles are to be used.
-In the event a vehicle is to be towed off the AOA, Airport Operations must be contacted for arrangements at the owners cost.
+Towing Vehicles: Towing one vehicle with another vehicle is prohibited, unless it is to remove it from the path of a taxiing Aircraft, Aircraft towing operation, Aircraft pushback, relocate a disabled or inoperable vehicle to fueling or maintenance area, or to remove it from the driving lanes.
+In the event a vehicle is to be towed off the AOA, Airport Operations must be contacted for arrangements at the owner's expense.